Orange (soundtrack): Telugu version

 The audio was initially planned to be launched on 14 August 2010.
 However, the audio was launched on 10 September 2010 at Shilpakala Vedika in Hyderabad.
-The function was attended by Chiranjeevi, D. Rama Naidu, Kovelamudi Raghavendra Rao, Nagendra Babu, Bhaskar, Allu Arjun, Rana Daggubati, Sai Dharam Tej, Harris Jayaraj, Anand Sai, V. V. Vinayak, Boyapati Seenu, Allu Aravind, K. S. Rama Rao, K. L. Narayana, Bhogavalli Prasad, D Danayya, Gemini Kiran, Paruchuri Venkateswara Rao, Brahmanandam, Ali, Venu Madhav etc. attended it.
+The function was attended by Chiranjeevi, D. Ramanaidu, K. Raghavendra Rao, Nagendra Babu, Bhaskar, Allu Arjun, Rana Daggubati, Sai Dharam Tej, Harris Jayaraj, Anand Sai, V. V. Vinayak, Boyapati Srinu, Allu Aravind, K. S. Rama Rao, K. L. Narayana, Bhogavalli Prasad, D Danayya, Gemini Kiran, Paruchuri Venkateswara Rao, Brahmanandam, Ali, Venu Madhav etc. attended it.
 However Ram Charan and Genelia D'Souza missed the event as they were shooting for a song in Australia.

 Tamil version

 The audio launch function of the Tamil version was held on 7 November 2012 at the 4 Frames Theatre in Chennai.
-Singer Devan Ekambaram, Lyricist Arivumathi, Viveka, Jayamurasu, Yugabharathi, Arun Bharathi graced the event.
+Singer Devan Ekambaram, lyricists Arivumathi, Viveka, Jayamurasu, Yugabharathi, and Arun Bharathi graced the event.